ChrisEssery/group-project/Portfolio/Background.md

 </div>

+Before going any further, we have to define key terms, specifically loneliness and isolation.

 ### Defining key terms

-Now, let's define key terms.
 Following Valtora and Hanratty, we define loneliness as both a social and emotional phenomenon.
 According to this definition, social loneliness refers to a "subjective negative feeling associated with a lack of social network", and emotional loneliness refers to the "absence of a specific companion"[[**2**]](#references).

 Social isolation, Valtora and Hanratt claim, has multiple dimensions.
 According to this definition, social isolation refers to a lack of social interactions with friends, family, and the community [[**2**]](#references).